Module 02: Autograd

 What You’ll Learn

-• Understand how computational graphs enable automatic gradient computation
+• Explain how computational graphs enable gradient computation

 • Build a working scalar autograd engine from scratch